cel07/Projects/README.md

    ```bash
    git clone https://github.com/cel07/Projects.git
    ```
-2. Navigate to the DOHMH NYC Restaurant Inspection Analysis folder.
+2. Navigate to any of the project folders.
-3. Open the Jupyter Notebook to explore the analysis and findings.
+3. Open the Jupyter Notebook or report (in pdf format) to explore the analysis and findings.

 ---